pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 CredHub manages credentials like passwords, users, certificates, certificate authorities, ssh keys, rsa keys and arbitrary values (strings and JSON blobs).

-Credhub uses TLS encryption and the client accessing Credhub must have a trust store containing the Credhub TLS certificate.
-The LdapUserSecurityManager is configured to trust any servers certificate so a trust store is not required.
+Credhub uses TLS encryption, so clients accessing Credhub must have a trust store containing the Credhub TLS certificate for the session to be authenticated.
+The LdapUserSecurityManager is configured to trust any server's certificate so a trust store is not required.
+This behavior is not configurable so any behavioral changes will require code change.

 After downloading the datatx-geode-ldap-security Github project, navigate to the location of where the Git repository was downloaded and go to directory **credhub-uaa** in the datatx-geode-ldap-security project.